kroxylicious/kroxylicious.github.io/_quickstarts/deploy.markdown

 To use your Kroxylicious proxy, your client(s) will need to point to the proxy (using the configured address) rather than directly at the Apache Kafka&#174; cluster.

-Here's how you would use Kroxylicious with the console producer and console consumer:
+Here's how you would use Kroxylicious with the Apache Kafka&#174; command line clients:

 ```shell
 # In each command below, substitute $KROXYLICIOUS_BOOTSTRAP for the bootstrap address of your Kroxylicious instance.